Yan-Oliveira/doc-fao/content/data-privacy-protection/admin.rst

 Here are some examples for rule configurations.
 These examples are valid YAML codes.
 You can copy these examples and modify them according to your needs.

-Delete user first names by first name:
+Delete user first names by user first name:

 .. code-block:: yaml

    ---
-   RuleName: Delete user first names by first name.
+   RuleName: Delete user first names by user first name.
    RuleSource: GDPR
    RuleType: PrivacyByDeletion
    DataClassification: